4d/docs/website/translated_docs/es/Project/compiler.md

 - **Errors linked to a specific line**: these errors are displayed in context — the line in which they were found — with an explanation.
 The compiler reports this type of error when it encounters an expression in which it sees an inconsistency related to data type or syntax.
 In the compiler window, double–click on each error detected in order to open the method concerned directly in the 4D Method editor, with the line containing the error highlighted.

 - **General errors**: These are errors that make it impossible to compile the project.
 There are two cases in which the compiler reports a general error:
-    - The data type of a process variable could not be determined.
+    - No se ha podido determinar el tipo de datos de una variable proceso.
     - Dos tipos diferentes de objetos tienen el mismo nombre.
 General errors are so named because they cannot be linked to any specific method.
 In the first case, the compiler could not perform a specified typing anywhere in the project.
 In the second, it was unable to decide whether to associate a given name with one object rather than with another.

-- **Warnings**: Warnings are not errors.
+- **Avisos**: los avisos no son errores.
 They do not prevent the project from being compiled, but simply point out potential code errors.
 En la ventana del compilador, las advertencias aparecen en itálica.
 Double-click on each warning to open the method concerned directly in the 4D Method editor, with the line containing the warning highlighted.

 ### Control de ejecución

 The code generated by the 4D compiler automatically checks that every access to an array element or a character reference is done within the actual range of array elements or string characters.
-Out of range accesses will provoke runtime execution errors.
+Los accesos fuera de rango provocarán errores durante la ejecución.

 In some cases, you might prefer range checking not to apply to certain parts of the code that are considered to be reliable.
 More particularly, in the case of loops that are repeated a great number of times, and when running the compiled database on older machines, range checking can significantly slow down processing.
 If you are absolutely certain that the code concerned is reliable and cannot cause system errors, you can disable range checking locally.